thomktz/FaceAI-BGImpact/README.md

 # The web application

-We developped a web application to control the latent space of StyleGAN using Vue.JS and Flask-RESTx (Python).
-It was too resource-intensive to be hosted on a free server, so the best course of action is to host it locally.
+We developped a web application from scratch to control the latent space of StyleGAN using Vue.JS and Flask-RESTx (Python).
+It is too resource-intensive to be hosted on a free server, so the best course of action is to host it locally.

 **⚠️ Warning ⚠️:** Since it contains Torch, the environment is quite heavy.
 At least 5GB of free space required.